netssrmrz/Trend-Buddy/README.md

 To Deploy Site and Functions: firebase deploy
 To Deploy Site Only: firebase deploy --only hosting
-To Deploy Functions Only: firebase deploy --only functions
+To Deploy Functions Only: firebase deploy --only functions To Deploy Db Rules Only: firebase deploy --only firestore:rules

 To Run Site: http-server public
 To Run function: